kevinpt/opbasm/doc/index.rst

 Requirements
 ------------

 Opbasm requires either Python 2.7 or Python 3.x and no additional libraries.
 The installation script depends on setuptools which will be installed if it isn't currently present in your Python distribution.
 Optional macro support is provided when m4 is installed.
 You can get optional colorized output from the scripts by installing the Python colorama package.
-The source is written in Python 2.7 syntax but will convert cleanly to Python 3 when the installer passes it through 2to3.
+The source is written in Python 2.7 syntax but will convert cleanly to Python 3 when the installer passes it through ``2to3``.

 Download
 --------

 You can access the Opbasm Git repository from `Github <https://github.com/kevinpt/opbasm>`_. `Packaged source code <https://goo.gl/tz2vwz>`_ is also available for download.
-You can install direct from PyPI with the "pip" command if you have it available.
+You can install direct from PyPI with the ``pip`` command if you have it available.

 Installation